Geniece-Tims/Geniece-Tims/README.md

 ## 👩🏾‍🏫 Lessons Learned:
 Throughout my journey into software development, I've encountered various challenges, each teaching me invaluable lessons.
 Here are a few that stand out:
 <br>
-1. Iterative Development: Starting small and iterating is the key.
+1. **Iterative Development**: Starting small and iterating is the key.
 It's easier to manage, test, and refine.
 It's not about how fast you start but how well you finish.<br>
-2. Code Comments Matter: I used to overlook commenting my code.
+2. **Code Comments Matter**: I used to overlook commenting my code.
 Now, I realize that they are like breadcrumbs for anyone (including future me) who's trying to understand and potentially improve or debug the code.<br>
-3. The Power of Collaboration: No one has all the answers.
+3. **The Power of Collaboration**: No one has all the answers.
 Teaming up with others has helped me look at problems from different perspectives and come up with more rounded solutions.<br>
-4. Embracing Failure: Each failure is a stepping stone to success.
+4. **Embracing Failure**: Each failure is a stepping stone to success.
 Instead of getting discouraged, I've learned to analyze my mistakes, learn from them, and move forward with a better approach.<br>
-5. Continuous Learning: Technology evolves rapidly.
+5. **Continuous Learning**: Technology evolves rapidly.
 The importance of staying updated and continuously learning cannot be emphasized enough.
 This not just enhances skills but also instills a sense of confidence.<br>

-6. I believe these lessons, among many others, shape not just how I code but also how I approach challenges and work in teams.
-If you have any similar experiences or lessons to share, I'd love to hear them!
+*I believe these lessons, among many others, shape not just how I code but also how I approach challenges and work in teams.
+If you have any similar experiences or lessons to share, I'd love to hear them!*

 ## 📆 Upcoming Projects:
 * Graduation Capstone: Aug.
 17th - Sep.
 8th